mearashadowfax/GuardianVPN/README.md

 • `/limitations`: Learn about bot's limitations
 • `/privacy`: View privacy policy
 • `/start`: Start the bot and get a welcome message
-• `/status`: Check the status of VPN connection
+• `/status`: Check the status of VPN server
 • `/support`: Contact us
 • `/terms`: Read our terms and conditions
 • `/tutorial`: Instructions on how to use an OpenVPN config file with the OpenVPN app